keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

    helm get values RELEASE_NAME [flags] > values.yaml
    ```

-1. Edit your local copy to modify some values
+1. Edit your local copy to modify the appropriate parameters.
+   The `README` file for each component
+   (which is linked to the text in the "Components" column in the table)
+   describes each parameter in the `values.yaml` file.

+1. Upgrade your Keptn installation to use the new configuration
-1. Install Keptn by adding the following string to your `helm upgrade` command line:
+   by adding the following string to your `helm upgrade` command line:

    ```shell
    --values=values.yaml